Skip to main content

 Steven Krauwer Awards can be granted in the following categories:

 1. Early career CLARIN Researcher.
-The intended goal of this award is to promote a young person or a group of cooperating young persons below the age of 35.
-This awards comes with a certificate and a prize of 500 Euro.
+The intended goal of this award is to promote an early career person or group of

 2. CLARIN Achievement.
 The intended goal of this award is to recognize the work of a person or a group of cooperating people.
 The award comes with a certificate.